InfomediaLtd/angular2-tutorial/README.md

 ### How to try out the tutorial steps

 1. Clone the repository.
+2. Go into any of the tutorial step folders
-2. Install dependencies with JSPM
+3. Install dependencies with JSPM
-3. Run live-server
+4. Run live-server
-4. Open your browser and browse to [http://127.0.0.1:8080]
+5. Open your browser and browse to [http://127.0.0.1:8080]

 ```sh
 git clone https://github.com/InfomediaLtd/angular2-tutorial